NixOS/nixpkgs/doc/builders/images/dockertools.section.md

 - `os`, if specified, is the operating system of the fetched image.
 By default it's `linux`.

 - `arch`, if specified, is the cpu architecture of the fetched image.
-By default it's `x86_64`.
+By default it's the host machine cpu architecture.

+- `variant`, if specified, is the cpu architecture variant of the fetched image.
+By default it's null

 `nix-prefetch-docker` command can be used to get required image parameters: